lakejs/lake-docs/reference/button.md

 # {{ $frontmatter.title }}

-The `Button` interface represents a UI component clicked by a user.
-Once clicked, it then performs an action.
+The `Button` interface represents a UI component that users can click to perform an action.

 Example: